mnot/I-D/variants/draft.md

 3. Return variant-key-header.

-# Defining Content Negotiation Using Variants {#define}

-To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
-Specifically, they:

-* MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
-* MUST define the syntax of available-values that will occur in Variants and Variant-Key.
-* MUST define an algorithm for selecting a result.
-It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values list from the Variants header.
-If the result is an empty list, it implies that the cache cannot satisfy the request.

-{{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.

 # Cache Behaviour {#cache}

 Caches that implement the Variants header field and the relevant semantics of the field-name it contains can use that knowledge to either select an appropriate stored representation, or forward the request if no appropriate representation is stored.